 All AC21 members recognize the important role of seed quality in meeting their customers’ needs and in successfully fostering coexistence at the farm level.
 The continued success of agriculture depends on a diverse supply of high-quality seed that is of the purity necessary to meet each farmer’s needs.

-The most significant source of unintended traits, including GE traits, entering into an identity-preserved production system is the starting seed.
+[The most significant source of unintended traits, including GE traits,][AO, KK: One possible source of unintended presence] entering into an identity-preserved production system is the starting seed.
 Seed may unintentionally contain unwanted material either because it was produced without adequate protocols to prevent gene flow or through unintentional commingling at some point in the production-handling-marketing-planting process.

-The unintended presence of genetic traits in seed will carry over into the crop, and will moreover likely only increase as a result of whatever additional gene flow occurs during the growing season or any additional inadvertent commingling that occurs during or after harvest.
+The unintended presence of genetic traits in seed will carry over into the crop, and will [moreover][AO, KK: DELETE] likely only increase as a result of whatever additional gene flow occurs during the growing season or any additional inadvertent commingling that occurs during or after harvest.
+[CB: For this reason, managing AP in identify-preserved crops entails a partnership between the seed industry and farmers.
+For any given AP trigger or threshold in an identity-preserved contract, the seed industry’s challenge is provide farmers seed that is as close to zero AP as possible, so that the farmer has a maximum cushion in his/her management of gene flow.
+If the seed industry can provide farmers with seed that contains AP only just below common market triggers, then the pressure – and coexistence costs – imposed on farmers and others in the food value chain will be exacerbated.]

 Some AC21 members have expressed concern that, over time, non-GE seed and germplasm stocks for a given crop will have ever-increasing levels of unintended GE traits as more and more GE crop varieties are developed and commercialized.
-For the crop for which the largest number of GE varieties have been commercialized, corn, others argue that because GE varieties already account for over 90% of all U.S. corn production, additional increases in unintended GE presence in non-GE corn seed and germplasm are unlikely with continued application of appropriate quality management procedures.
+For the crop for which the largest number of GE varieties have been commercialized, corn, others argue that because GE varieties already account for over 90% of all U.S. corn production, additional increases in unintended GE presence in non-GE corn seed and germplasm are unlikely with continued application of appropriate [CB: coexistence and] quality management procedures.

 All members, however, acknowledge the importance of continued attention to the production of seed of high purity to meet farmers’ needs.
-Industry attention to the continued maintenance of an ample supply of regionally adapted, high quality, non-GE and organic seeds for people wishing to produce non-GE crops will be critical in order for the associated agricultural sectors to flourish.
+Industry attention to the continued maintenance of an ample supply of regionally adapted, high quality[, non-GE][AO, KK: conventional, GE, IP,][LeC: conventional, GE, specialty] and organic seeds for people wishing to produce [non-GE][AO, KK: such] crops will be critical in order for the associated agricultural sectors to flourish.
 The planting of high purity seeds provides a biologically based buffer or limit on the effects of gene flow and unintended presence in any given season, and therefore also will limit the frequency of episodes in which unintended presence leads to market rejection and possible loss of market premiums.
+[CB: For those individuals in society that are worried about potential, future problems with GE crops and technology, a commitment by government and industry to preserve high quality, diverse non-GE germplasm and breeding lines lowers the anxiety stemming from questions over the completeness and accuracy of contemporary GE risk assessment methods and testing procedures.]